Until the Ribbon Breaks

 My Thoughts

 This was a tough book to get through.
 Because it’s so well written, the more it hurts.
-I loved the symbolism of the ribbon throughout the book.
-Blair weaves it through the story so seamlessly yet intentionally.
-The way she handled the family dynamics was also a powerful part of the narrative.
-You could feel the pain, frustration, and confusion from all sides.
-It shows how mental illness is rarely the cause of a single event.
-Instead, many tiny, seemingly meaningless factors slowly make that ribbon go taut until it finally snaps.
+I loved the symbolism of the ribbon, which Blair weaves throughout the story so seamlessly yet with obvious intention.
+The way she handled Harlow's messy family dynamics was also a powerful part of the narrative.
+As a reader, you could feel the pain, frustration, and confusion from all sides.
+I realised that we often assume mental illness to spur from one event, but it rarely does.
+Instead, many tiny, seemingly meaningless events occur, slowly make that ribbon more taut until it finally snaps.
+Then you realise, "oh, it's a problem."

-I almost didn’t want to read it.
-With books like this, you can either choose to protect your peace or confront the harsh reality many people quietly live with.
-But then Blair’s raw, unfiltered writing makes it impossible to ignore, especially when you realize the characters are around your age.
+I almost didn’t want to read this book.
+I tried to hide from it, but I realised that with books like this, you can either choose to protect your peace or confront the harsh reality many people quietly live with.
+Blair’s raw, unfiltered writing makes these issues impossible to ignore, especially when you realize the characters are around your age.

-One of the reasons this book feels so important is because of where everything stems from: school bullying.
+One of the reasons this book feels so important is because of where everything stems from: high school.
 High school can be a brutal place to be if you don’t fit in.
 The book forces you to reconsider how “harmless” bullying really is.
-A few taunts or cruel words add up over time.
-It’s a reminder that the impact of our words can linger far longer than we might think.
+What you might think are a few taunts or cruel words actually add up over time.
+This book serves as a reminder that the impact of our words can linger far longer than we think.

 The scenes at Hopewell are written to make you feel like you’re on the sidelines with them.
 Blair wrote everything so realistically that I was horrified at some of the precautions the facility had to consider.
 I’d never realized how much planning went into making a place like that safe.
 Still, I loved the sense of community they found for themselves at Hopewell.
-The story doesn’t just focus on Harlow—we also get a glimpse of the solitary struggles of those around her.
+The story doesn’t just focus on Harlow—we also get a glimpse of the struggles of those around her, all going through their own thing but still managing to find silver linings.

 Until the Ribbon Breaks does go into graphic detail about the content warnings mentioned above.
 Please only read the book if you’re sure you can handle it and are in the right place emotionally.
 I know I finished this book feeling heartbroken and angry, wondering how things like this can happen to people who don’t deserve it.
 But more than anything, reading this was a good reminder that we don’t always know the weight our words can carry.